Skip to content

 From sprint planning to retrospective in four steps

-TARO handles every stage of the sprint lifecycle from pulling work out of the backlog to closing the sprint and carrying unfinished tasks forward automatically.
+TARO handles the full sprint lifecycle, from backlog to close, carrying unfinished tasks forward.

 1